noahbailey/ansible-qemu-kvm/README.md

 # ansible-qemu-kvm
 Ansible role to provision virtual machines using the QEMU and KVM systems.

+Think of it like _ OpenStack for poor people._

 Currently, this role only creates virtual machines running the lite version of Ubuntu 18.04.
 Future versions may expand on this, but it is the primary server operating system that I use.

 ## Usage